gregversteeg/corex_topic/readme.md

 ## Overview

-The principle of *Cor*-relation *Ex*-planation has recently been introduced as a way to build rich representations that are maximally informative about the data.
+The principle of *Cor*-relation *Ex*-planation has recently been introduced as a way to build rich representations that are maximally informative about data.
 This project optimizes the CorEx framework for sparse binary data, so that it can be leveraged for topic modeling.
-Our work demonstrates CorEx finds coherent, meaningful topics that are competitive with LDA topics across a variety of metrics, despite only utilizing binary counts.
+Our work demonstrates CorEx finds coherent, meaningful topics that are competitive with LDA topics across a variety of metrics, despite the fact CorEx only utilizes binary counts.

 This code also introduces an anchoring mechanism for integrating the CorEx topic model with domain knowledge via the information bottleneck.
 This anchoring is flexible and allows the user to anchor multiple words to one topic, one word to multiple topics, or any other creative combination in order to uncover topics that do not naturally emerge.